amm009uk/MultiSensor/README.md

 -------------------------------------------------------------------------------------------------------------
 ## Usage
-1. Device will initially come up with its own *Access Point* called ITEAD-xxxxxxx.
+1. Device will initially come up with its own *Access Point* called esp8266-xxxxxxx.
 Connect to this and configure WiFi parameters.
 Once saved, device will reboot.

 2. On bootup, device will connect to your WiFi.
 Find its IP address through your router and connect to it.
 Configure all parameters and once saved, device will reboot.

-3. All sensors will send data as appropriate.
+3. All sensors will send their own data over MQTT messages as appropriate.

 - An alternative method for finding your device is to scan your mDNS network